What is a Recordkeeping Weigher, Measurer, Checker, or Sampler?

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-Is There Going to be Demand for Recordkeeping Weighers, Measurers, Checkers, and Samplers?
+Is There Job Demand for Recordkeeping Weighers, Measurers, Checkers, and Samplers?

-In 2016, there was an estimated number of 75,900 jobs in the United States for Recordkeeping Weigher, Measurer, Checker, or Sampler.
+There were about 75,900 jobs for Recordkeeping Weigher, Measurer, Checker, or Sampler in 2016 (in the United States).
 New jobs are being produced at a rate of 1.8% which is below the national average.
 The Bureau of Labor Statistics predicts 1,400 new jobs for Recordkeeping Weigher, Measurer, Checker, or Sampler by 2026.
 There will be an estimated 7,600 positions for Recordkeeping Weigher, Measurer, Checker, or Sampler per year.

 The states with the most job growth for Recordkeeping Weigher, Measurer, Checker, or Sampler are Utah, Alaska, and Nevada.
 Watch out if you plan on working in Maine, Rhode Island, or Hawaii.
 These states have the worst job growth for this type of profession.